-WINS: 3, POLES: 1, PODIUMS: 5 | 2021 RESULT: VERSTAPPEN 1st, PEREZ 3rd
+WINS: 4, POLES: 2, PODIUMS: 7 | 2022 RESULT: VERSTAPPEN 1st, PEREZ 3rd

-Red Bull’s only retirements so far in Mexico came in seasons that they won, with Daniel Ricciardo failing to finish in both 2017 and 2018.
+Red Bull’s only retirements so far at the Mexico City Grand Prix came in seasons that they won, with Daniel Ricciardo failing to finish in both 2017 and 2018.
 Aside from their two non-finishes and Alex Albon’s sixth place in 2019, Red Bull have finished in the top five on every attempt.

 A Red Bull driver is yet to miss out on reaching the final part of qualifying at this track, and the team secured their only front row lock-out here so far in 2018.
 They also started from the front row with Verstappen qualifying in second in 2017, the same year in which Ricciardo qualified seventh – their worst qualifying slot so far at the circuit.
-Ricciardo was demoted to sixteenth on the grid that year due to power unit changes.
+Ricciardo was demoted to 16th on the grid that year due to power unit changes.

-WINS: 2, POLES: 3, PODIUMS: 11 | 2021 RESULT: LECLERC 5th, SAINZ 6th
+WINS: 2, POLES: 3, PODIUMS: 11 | 2022 RESULT: SAINZ 5th, LECLERC 6th

 2018 saw the team take their first double podium finish at the track since 1990.
-2021 was the first time since 2016 that neither Ferrari driver finished on the podium in Mexico.
-Both drivers have scored in all of the last five races here.
+2021 was the first time since 2016 that neither Ferrari driver finished on the podium at the Mexico City Grand Prix.
+Both drivers have scored in all of the last six races here.